-High-Quality Meta Ingredients
+High-Quality Meat & Fish Ingredients

 Ollie does not make use of Meat Meals such as Chicken Meal or Beef Meal.
 While we do not believe Meat Meals are low-quality ingredients, some dog owners prefer whole meat cuts such as those used by Ollie.

-However, Ollie does not just make use of legumes and they also use the two most popular starch ingredients in their recipes.
+However, Ollie does not just make use of legumes, and they also use the two most popular starch ingredients in their recipes.
 These would be White Potatoes and Sweet Potatoes.

-It is important that excessive portions of Potatoes or Sweet Potatoes are not used as they are very dense sources of carbohydrates.
+It is important that the portion size of Potatoes or Sweet Potatoes are not overly high as they are very dense sources of carbohydrates.

-Squash vegetables are far less commonly found in dog food, but Ollie has managed to include two in Butternut Squash and Pumpkin.
+Squash vegetables are far less commonly found in dog food compared to legumes or starches, but Ollie has managed to include two in Butternut Squash and Pumpkin.